This Self Compassion Meditation [Karuna] Will Make You Feel Things

-Karuna meditation is one of the traditional forms of Buddhist meditations.
+Karuna meditation (compassion meditation) is one of the traditional forms of Buddhist meditations.

-Karuna and Loving Kindness are two of the 31 top meditation techniques.
+After all, they are both two of the top 31 meditation techniques.

 Traditionally, both Karuna and Loving Kindness are designed to increase compassion and empathy, specifically with regards to liberating sentient beings from the suffering of samsara, the perpetual cycle of life and death.